jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Many conferences have a video channel posting their content as well.

 Here are a few suggestions:
+* Software Engineering Practice:
     * [Modern Software Engineering Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT) - [Dave Farley](https://www.davefarley.net/?page_id=2) started this channel early during COVID lockdown.
 It quickly became popular.
 Each week a new 15-20 minute video is posted about a Software Engineering topic.
 The videos introduce topics without getting too deep in the weeds.
 Dave has invited additional noted presenters.
 Videos about similar topoics have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
-* [Alpha Code](https://www.youtube.com/@AlphaCode8/videos) - This excellent Domain-Driven Design series halted abruptly and incomplete about seven years ago.
-I hate to mention it, but it feels as if the creator died unexpectedly.
-* [Vaughn Vernon](https://www.youtube.com/@VaughnVernon) - Vernon translated Eric Evans' Domain-Driven Design into a form that's more consumable to most developers.
-His channel features videos on various software engineering topics.
     * [Emily Bache](https://www.youtube.com/@EmilyBache-tech-coach) - Bache is the big proponent of [Code Katas](http://codekata.com/).
 Her videos feature them along with videos to help software leads train their own teams.
-* [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifest](https://agilemanifesto.org/) authors, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
-His channel is an eclectic set of videos.
-* [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.
     * [Coding Blocks](https://www.youtube.com/@codingblocks) - The Coding Blocks YouTube channel is all about bringing you tutorials, tips, how to's and best practices on working your way to being the best programmer or software developer you can be.
 Much of what will show up on this channel will be a supplement to a podcast episode so don't miss out on a chance for some good shop-talk along with some comic relief and latest news.
 We encourage you to ask questions and give suggestions on topics you'd like to see covered.
-* [Computer Networks](https://media.pearsoncmg.com/ph/streaming/esm/tanenbaum5e_videonotes/tanenbaum_videoNotes.html) - This is a series of companion videos for a Computer Networks book.
-The videos were also used for a Computer Networks Coursera course, which unfortunately has disappeared.
-It's a great set of videos describing the internet from ___What is a bit?___ up to ___Applications___.
-* [Docker](https://www.youtube.com/user/dockerrun) - Hundreds of videos about Docker.
-* The following channels are more closely aligned to academia:
+    * [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.
+* Architecture and Design:
+    * [Vaughn Vernon](https://www.youtube.com/@VaughnVernon) - Vernon translated Eric Evans' Domain-Driven Design into a form that's more consumable to most developers.
+His channel features videos on various software engineering topics.
+    * [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifest](https://agilemanifesto.org/) authors, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
+His channel is an eclectic set of videos.
+    * [Alpha Code](https://www.youtube.com/@AlphaCode8/videos) - This excellent Domain-Driven Design series halted abruptly and incomplete about seven years ago.
+I hate to mention it, but it feels as if the creator died unexpectedly.
+* Computer Science and Theory:
     * [Tim Roughgarden Lectures](https://www.youtube.com/@timroughgardenlectures1861) - [Tim Roughgarden](https://timroughgarden.org/) is a published computer science professor currently at Columbia University and previously at Stanford.
 His Algorithms course, which I completed via Coursera, was a master class in algorithms.
 Roughgarden presents what I feel are algorithm patterns, which can be applied repeatedly to solve different problems.
 Some of these patterns includes Divide-and-Conquer/Recursion, Greedy Algorithms, Probabilistic Algorithms and Dynamic Programming.
 Roughgarden is an enthusiastic presenter with a bit of whismy, but the content is not for the faint of heart.
+    * [Reducible](https://www.youtube.com/@Reducible) - This channel is all about animating Computer Science concepts in a fun, interactive, and intuitive manner.
     * [Easy Theory](https://www.youtube.com/@EasyTheory) - This is a channel about making Computer Science theory as easy as possible, so it's more about Computer Science and less about Software Engineering.
-    * [Reducible](https://www.youtube.com/@Reducible) - This channel is all about animating Computer Science concepts in a fun, interactive, and intuitive manner.
+* Technology-Specific:
+    * [Computer Networks](https://media.pearsoncmg.com/ph/streaming/esm/tanenbaum5e_videonotes/tanenbaum_videoNotes.html) - This is a series of companion videos for a Computer Networks book.
+The videos were also used for a Computer Networks Coursera course, which unfortunately has disappeared.
+It's a great set of videos describing the internet from ___What is a bit?___ up to ___Applications___.
+    * [Docker](https://www.youtube.com/user/dockerrun) - Hundreds of videos about Docker.

 ## Conferences
 Conferences are a great way to stay on the leading edge of technology.